FAForever/wiki-pages/Play/Game-Modifications-(Mods).md

 Displays bound keys on icons in the build menu and command menu

 - helps a lot with memorizing (custom) keybindings
-- has different colors for key combinations
+- has different colours for key combinations

 ## <img src="/notify.png" width="40"/> Notify